opentsdb-js/opentsdb.js/README.md

 client.end( Date.now() );
 ```

-If at time `t1` you specify an end time and later decide at `t2` to make a request without specifying an end time, you can `null` the configuration value.
+If at time `t1` you specify an end time and later decide at `t2` to make a request which does not specify an end time, you can `null` the configuration value.

 ``` javascript
 client.end( null );